uthcode/learntosolveit/source/python.rst

 Usage of Ellipses

-How is the HTTP response given by the urllib?
-GetRequestHandler which takes the responses as the parameter and returns a handler.
-What does the GetRequestHandler do?
-It takes responses as one of its argument.
-Implements a FakeHTTPRequestHandler which is extending BaseHTTPRequestHandler.
-BaseHTTPRequestHandler implements do_GET, do_POST and send_head
-The send_head method when it is returning the body it is sending it properly.

-Why is that the response is getting trimmed to 49042?

 What is the difference between process and a thread?

 Both threads and processes are methods of parallelizing an application.